Grade 5-9 Synchronous Courses

 - Are teachers available outside of the posted class times?

 - Absolutely.
-Teachers will have office hours times posted in their Moodle course.
+Teachers will have office hours times posted in their Moodle, or Brightspace.

 - Are students required to have cameras and audio on?